tonylindeberg/pyscsp/README.md

-The paper (Lindeberg 1998b) describes the differential definition of edge detection from local directional derivatives of the image intensity in the gradient direction (N-jet functions 'Lv', 'Lv2Lvv' and Lv3Lvv') as well as corresponding ridge and valley detectors defined from directional derivatives in the principal curvature directions (p,
+The paper (Lindeberg 1998b) describes the differential definition of edge detection from local directional derivatives of the image intensity in the gradient direction (N-jet functions 'Lv', 'Lv2Lvvv' and Lv3Lvv') as well as corresponding ridge and valley detectors defined from directional derivatives in the principal curvature directions (p,
 q) of the grey-level landscape (N-jet functions 'Lp', 'Lq', 'Lpp' and 'Lqq').

-The paper (Lindeberg 2009) gives a comprehensive overview of basic components in scale-space theory, and can in this respect serve as a good first introduction to this area, including demonstrations of how different types of differential invariants in scale-space (in this
+The encyclopedia article (Lindeberg 2009) gives a comprehensive overview of basic components in scale-space theory, and can in this respect serve as a good first introduction to this area, including demonstrations of how different types of differential invariants in scale-space (in this